jyanagi/k8s/02_deploy_antrea_k8s_cluster.md

+# NOTE: To be performed on the CONTROL NODE only
 # Overview

 Antrea Container Network Interface (CNI) [antrea.io] is a k8s-native project that provides programmable networking and security policies for pod workloads.
 Antrea enables k8s pod networking with IP overlay, software-defined networks via GENEVE or VXLAN encapsulation and is built on the Open vSwitch (OVS).